tranzzo/ios-card-tokenizer/README.md

 Then drag TranzzoSDK.framework into your Xcode project.

-### Manually

-If you link the library manually, use a version from our [releases](https://github.com/tranzzo/tranzzo-ios/releases) page.

 ## Features

 **Tokenization**: Simple way to obtain a Tranzzo user card token, generated on our servers.